hammerspace-solutions/Terraform-AWS/README.md

 * **clients**: Deploys client EC2 instances.
 * **storage_servers**: Deploys storage server EC2 instances with configurable RAID and NFS exports.
 * **hammerspace**: Deploys Hammerspace Anvil (metadata) and DSX (data) nodes.
+* **ecgroup**: Deploys a storage cluster that combines all of its storage into an erasure-coded array.
 * **ansible**: Deploys an Ansible controller instance which performs "Day 2" configuration tasks after the primary infrastructure is provisioned.
 Its key functions are:
     * **Hammerspace Integration**: It runs a playbook that connects to the Anvil's API to add the newly created storage servers as data nodes, create a volume group, and create a share.
+    * **ECGroup Configuration**: It runs a playbook to configure the ECGroup cluster, create the array, and set up the necessary services.
     * **Passwordless SSH Setup**: It runs a second playbook that orchestrates a key exchange between all client and storage nodes, allowing them to SSH to each other without passwords for automated scripting.